MaciekBielski/cLabs/README.md

     - After `auto y = move(x)`, you should no longer use `x`,
 12. Base class in a hierarchy should not be copied by default, use explicit `virtual clone` function for that,
-13. Code in a declarative way
-14. Passing/returning by value:
+13. Passing/returning by value:
     - Return by value by default (elided by compiler),
     - Pass by value in the constructor,
     - By default pass by `const T&`, for justified optimization pass by `T&& noexcept and move at the end`,

-2. Miscs
+Miscs
 --------------------------------------------------------------------------------

 * `NULL` vs. `nullptr`
     First is integer, second is pointer

-* Initialization from different type: `{}` vs. `=`
+* Initialization: `{}` vs. `=`
-    - Non-auto: `=` makes narrowing conversion (not always desired), `{}` returns an error if type does not match
+    - Non-auto: Use list initialization `{}` by default (no narrowing)
-    - Auto: use `=`
+    - For auto: use `=` becuase of type deduced (assummed elision)
-    Use auto when not needed to be specific (precision, readability)

-        auto v {1,2,3};     // NOTE: v is initializer_list<int>
+        * default use for local variables

+            auto a = {x}          // track x regardless of its type auto f = widget{}     // stick to a specific type /* declarative way of telling what is going on */ auto pb = unique_ptr<Parent>{ make_unique<Child>() };

+        * Exception: non-movable and non-copyable types

+            NoMoveNoCopy nmnc{};

-* Variables: `const` vs. `constexpr`
+* Variables:
+    - global, namespace-scope and class-static are initialized to default value (if not specified diferently) before `main()`
+        - static class members have to be explicitly defined outside of the class.
+          - only members of type `static const int` can be initialized directly inside the class body
+          - if private, can be accessed by static methods
+          - static methods can ONLY access static members
+    - non-static local variables and heap objects are uninitialized
     - `const`: value of the variable won't be modified
     - `constexpr`: constant evaluated at compile time
-        - `case X:` rules have to be `constexpr`
-            - vide: enum class logic operators
         - `const` initialized with constant expresion serves as `constexpr`
         - functions that only read an object can be `constexpr`
         - addresses (pointers) are assigned by the linker and sometimes not known at compile-time, otherwise can also be `constexpr`

-* __Lvalue references__ cannot be assigned to a non-const temporary
-    - Same for function arguments
-    - Such temporary lives until the end of reference's scope

-        Foo &f {"Temporary"};               // error!
-        const Foo &f {"Temporary"}          // OK

-* __Rvalue references__ refers to temporary object which the user can modify
-    - Hint that the object will never be used again
-        - Copying can be replaced with move
-    - Functions return rvalues
-    - Const rvalue references make no sense
-    - Lvalue reference can be cast to rvalue reference by `move()`
-        - a.k.a `static_cast<T&&>(T t)`
-    - Reference collapse: When mixed together (`using`), lvalue reference always wins

-* `enum class`
-    Strongly typed representation of a set of values.
-Same names between different enum classes are not colliding (as with traditional enums, that should have a dedicated namespace).
-Allowed operators overloading etc.
+    - global `const`, `constexpr` and aliases have internal linkage
+        - should be specified in a header file
+        - `extern const` has external linkage

 * Raw character string, usefull in regex

         string s = R"(foo\w)";
         string s = R"--(contains usual terminator )")--";

 * Special containers:
-  - `pair` and `tuple` are heterogenious
+  - `pair` and `tuple` are heterogeneous
   - `array`, `vector` and `tuple` are contiguously allocated
   - `bitset` and `vectov<bool>` keep bits and access them via proxy objects,